More Summer Fun

 Ovando is Cycle Friendly!

-If you don’t have your own horse you can contact Lake Upsata Guest Ranch during their non-summer hours and they can try to fit you in with a trail ride.
+If you don’t have your own horse you can contact Rich Ranch in Seeley Lake and they can try to fit you in with a trail ride.
 If you have your own horse, there is many a mile for you to travel.

 Garnet Ghost Town: Beautiful timbered setting for of the most intact yet mostly unpreserved Ghost Towns in Montana.
 Stroll through leaning homes, a restored hotel that was once the largest 3 story hotel in the state and commercial buildings under renovation.
 Garnet is a historic mining ghost town located in west central Montana and sits at an elevation of about 6,000 feet at the head of First Chance Creek.
 It was named after the brown garnet rock which was used as an abrasive and a semi-precious stone found in the area.
 The town dates back to 1895 and is managed by the Bureau of Land Management and the Garnet Preservation Association, a non-profit citizens group.
 More than 30 buildings have been preserved.
 Visitors to the ghost town will find a Visitor Center, interpretive signs and self-guided trails, as well as books, cards and other memorabilia.
 Leashed pets are permitted.
 The town is open to visitors all year.
 The road is closed to wheeled vehicles from January 1st to April 30th.
 In winter Garnet is a popular snowmobile and cross-country ski trip.
 Winter cabin rentals are available.